utkarsh2102/CodeTesting/docs/NTCC.md

 Be that as it may, in `Python3`, it is a function, and must be conjured with enclosures.

 `Python` is not only `object-oriented` but also a `funtional paradigm`.
+Released in 1991, `Python` is a powerful language, ruling the world over.
+Let's dive in and look at the basics of the language.

+### Basic Syntaxing:
+- Intendation:

+Unlike `C`, `Python` works on indentation, rather than using brackets.
+One can use both, spaces or tabs to indent the given snippet or script.
+However, the standard way to indent the `Python` code or script is by using a set of 4 spaces.